-Stryd's innovation-first mindset has allowed us to create training technology with superior precision, accuracy, and more insight than other running power devices offered by companies like COROS, Garmin, Polar, and soon, Apple Inc. This article is an explanation of why Stryd's technology has superior capability to provide quality running power that gives athletes the most control over their training.
+Stryd's innovation-first mindset has allowed us to create training technology with superior precision, accuracy, and more insight than other running power devices offered by companies like COROS, Garmin, Polar, and soon, Apple Inc. This article is an explanation of why Stryd's technology has the superior capability to provide quality running power that gives athletes the most control over their training.

 The Technology at Work in Stryd